DongjieHe/DebloaterX/artifact/README.md

 Since `DebloaterX` is implemented in [`Qilin`](https://github.com/QilinPTA/Qilin), it also shares the same prerequisites of `Qilin`, e.g., a newer JDK (Java 16+) and the `Gradle` build automation tool.
 These dependencies will be automatically resolved by `Qilin`'s building scripts.

-The Python scripts in this artefact have used a few third-party packages: `matplotlib`, `numpy`, and `brokenaxes`.
+The Python scripts in this artefact have used a few third-party packages: `matplotlib`, `numpy`, `scipy`, and `brokenaxes`.
 We have prepared them in `requirements.txt` so that users can use the following commands to install them all by one command:

 ```
 # pip3 install -r requirements.txt
 ```

-Finally, we have conducted all our experiments on a Linux server with 16 CPUs, 512 GB memory, and a time budget of 12 hours per program.
+Finally, we have conducted all experiments on a Linux server with 16 CPUs, 512 GB memory, and a time budget of 12 hours per program.
 Different settings will result in different analysis times and scalability.

 We wish the reviewers could obtain enough resources to evaluate our artefact.
 In case reviewers could not get enough computing resources, they can still validate the claims of our paper by evaluating some small benchmarks such as `antlr`, `fop`, `hsqldb`, `avrora`, and `pmd`.